 For angled physical constant connectors, always ensure that the whole end-face surface makes contact with the cleaning cloth.
 Wet cleaning is more abrasive compared to dry cleaning, and will clean airborne dirt, including oil-based contaminants.
 Do dry cleaning, as mentioned, after wet cleaning and check the connector end-face for remaining dirt.

 Put in the moist cleaning stick with an alcohol-based fiber optic cleaning solution into the adapter until it makes contact with the connector on the other end.
 Spin the cleaning stick with slight pressure in one rotating motion as it is removed from the adapter.

-You can go ahead and purchase special cleaners that you can be use for unpinned (PC and APC) or unpinned MPO connectors.
-For APC MPO connectors do make sure that the whole end-face surface touches the cleaning cloth.
-Another technique is to use reel based MPO In-bulkhead cleaner which are exclusively made for cleaning MPO connectors.
+You can go ahead and purchase special cleaners that you can use for unpinned (PC and APC) or unpinned MPO connectors.
+For APC MPO connectors, make sure that the whole end-face surface touches the cleaning cloth.
+Another technique is to use reel-based MPO In-bulkhead cleaners, which are exclusively made for cleaning MPO connectors.